-A Worker who refuses to carry out a work process or operate a tool, appliance or equipment must immediately report the circumstances of the unsafe condition to his or her supervisor or employer.
+A Worker who refuses to carry out a work process or operate a tool, appliance or equipment must immediately report the circumstances of the unsafe condition to their supervisor or Employer.
 Where a worker does so in compliance with the OH&S Regulation, they shall not be subject to disciplinary action.

-(The procedure referenced above can be found in Sections 3.12 and 3.13 of the Occupational Health and Safety Regulations, Workers Compensation Act).
+(The procedure referenced above can be found in Sections 3.12 and 3.13 of the Occupational Health and Safety Regulations, Workers Compensation Act.)